Yang Jing (composer)

-Yang Jing (楊靜 (Yáng Jìng); born Dec.1963) is a Chinese born, Swiss composer and world-famous concert pipa soloist.
+Yang Jing (楊靜 (Yáng Jìng); born Dec.1963) is a composer based in central Switzerland, a legendary concert pipa soloist and Bandleader.

 Early life and education

-Yang grew up in Xuchang in Henan province, China.
+Yang was born in Anyang in Henan province, China.
 According to Yang, she came from an educated family that was regarded with suspicion during the Cultural Revolution.
 Her mother worked in a hospital, and her father was an army officer.
 Her grandfather died in prison after being accused of counterrevolution.

 She started playing the pipa, the Chinese plucked lute, at the age of six.
 From 1976, at the age of 12, she started performing in an ensemble at the Henan Opera music Theater.

 From the age of 18, Yang studied at the Shanghai Conservatory of Music, and graduated in 1986.
 In 1997, she went to Japan to study with composer Minoru Miki, as she started to explore contemporary music, and later performed and recorded pipa concertos by Miki with Japanese orchestras.
 She worked with Japanese traditional instrumental soloists.
-In 2003, she moved with her family to Switzerland and completed a Master's degree in Contemporary music Composition and Theory, Jazz Music and Theory at the Hochschule der Künste Bern.
+In 2003, she moved with her family to Switzerland and completed a Master's degree in Contemporary music Composition and Theory, as well as Jazz music at the Hochschule der Künste Bern 10 years later.

 Career

 Yang worked in the Henan Opera Theater in 1977.
 After graduating from Shanghai Conservatory became a pipa soloist with the China National Traditional Orchestra in 1986.

 In 1986 her works for solo Pipa «Nine Jade Chains» Jiǔ lián yù (composed in 1983) and «Disclosure» (composed in 1984) both won the composition prize at the Shanghai Spring Festival.
 Yang, herself won the prize for the best solo performance on the pipa.

-In 1996 Yang Jing's Compositions for Pipa and Pipa solo concert in Beijing Concert Hall with TV live.

-1997, Premiere the Minoru Miki's 'Pipa Concerto' with Orchestra Asia; Tokyo Metropolitan Symphony Orchestra.
-Mo Fan Pipa Concerto «Ballad of the Eternal Sorrow» in Japan & USA, among other concert tours with her works for Pipa.

-In 1996, she started Qing Mei Jing Yue, billed as the first all-women traditional instrument quartet in China, including the erhu, yangqin, and guzeheng, in addition to the pipa.

-1998, Yang began her collaboration with Pierre Favre, a Swiss percussionist, after meeting him at the Beijing Jazz Festival.
-In 2000, they performed as a duo in Beijing and Shanghai, and recorded their first album together, Moments, at a live concert.

-Yang Jing and her quartet premiere concerts in Ingolstadt, Deutschland.

-Her solo recital 'Eastern Spirit – Yang Jing In Concert' toured the UK in 1998 and in 1999 she reopened a local cultural centre in Shropshire named after her: 'YANG JING'.

-1999, Yang released the album Village in the Floods, a unique recording of the pipa accompanied by piano, with pianist Arthur Mattli.
-The album was a fundraiser for Chinese flood victims.

-Started Annual Japan Tour with Minoru Miki's «Asia Silk Road Ensemble»; Started the regular «Aisa Ensemble» activities.
+In the same year, her works became part of the teaching program for Concert Pipa Solo performance Majors at Shanghai Music Conservatory and Central Music Conservatory of China.